Imported Lumber, Your New Construction Home and the Inspection

 • Respiratory infections

-• The house has a strong sulfur smell reminiscent of rotten eggs.
+• A strong sulfur smell reminiscent of rotten eggs.

 • Exposed copper wiring appears dark and corroded.
-Silver jewelry and silverware can become similarly corroded and discolored after several months of exposure.
+Silver jewelry and silverware may also corrode and discolor after months of exposure.

-• Drywall samples can be sent to a lab to be tested for dangerous levels of sulfur.
-Testing is the best method but also the most expensive.
+• Drywall samples can be sent to a lab for sulfur level testing, which is the best but most expensive method.

 Contaminated Chinese drywall cannot be repaired.
 Affected homeowners have two options:

-2. Replace the drywall entirely, a procedure that can cost tens of thousands of dollars.
+2. Replace the drywall entirely, costing tens of thousands of dollars.

-This contamination further reduces home values in a real estate environment already plagued by crisis.
-Some insurance companies refuse to pay for drywall replacement, and many of their clients face financial ruin.
+This contamination further reduces home values in an already struggling real estate market.
+Some insurance companies refuse to cover drywall replacement, causing financial ruin for many.
 Class-action lawsuits have been filed against homebuilders, suppliers, and importers of contaminated Chinese drywall.
-Some large manufacturers named in these lawsuits are Knauf Plasterboard Tianjin, Knauf Gips, and Taishan Gypsum.
+Large manufacturers named include Knauf Plasterboard Tianjin, Knauf Gips, and Taishan Gypsum.

-Regardless of its source, contamination of some sort is damaging property and health in the southern U.S. The media, who have publicized the issue, almost unanimously report that the blame lies with imported Chinese drywall.
-They contain corrosive sulfur compounds originating from ash produced by Chinese coal-fired power plants.
-Homes affected by this contamination can suffer severe damage to the metal parts of appliances and piping and lead, potentially leading to significant health issues.
-While no governing body has issued regulations regarding contaminated drywall, more home inspectors are becoming aware of the danger it poses.
+Regardless of its source, contamination is damaging property and health in the southern U.S. The media frequently attributes the blame to imported Chinese drywall containing corrosive sulfur compounds from Chinese coal-fired power plants.
+Homes affected by this contamination can suffer severe damage to metal parts of appliances and piping, leading to significant health issues.
+While no regulations have been issued, more home inspectors are becoming aware of the danger it poses.

 Radon and New Construction

-4. Vent pipe: A 3- or 4-inch PVC pipe (or other gas-tight pipes) runs from the gas-permeable layer through the house to the roof to safely vent radon and other soil gases to the outside.
+• Vent Pipe: A PVC pipe extends from beneath the foundation through the house to the roof, safely venting radon and other gases outside.

 Pre-Drywall Inspections